-In a conversation with human-rights activist, filmmaker and author Amir Soltani, I was touched by Amir words: “there is no doubt that as a species we have been death-centric and not life-centric”*.
-Amir talks about the huge investments in the military, the act of hoarding (money, in particular), and the moving from a nomadic life to a settler life, the latter being related to surplus.
+In a conversation with human-rights activist, filmmaker and author Amir Soltani, I was touched by Amir affirmation: “There is no doubt that as a species we have been death-centric and not life-centric”*.
+Amir talks about the investments in the military, the act of hoarding (money, in particular), and the need to moving from a nomadic life to a settler life, the latter being related to surplus.

-With another language and coming, in appearance, from another universe and another era on Earth, the Syrian poet Adonis seems to ask us to long for the same 'divine understanding': ‘Sufism and Surrealism allow us to see (...) the absence and the presence: the absence of men and the presence of mechanics, the absence of the heart and the presence of reason, the absence of nature and the presence of industry."***
+With another language and coming, in appearance, from another universe and another era on Earth, the contemporary Syrian poet Adonis seems to ask us to be attentive to these passages between life and death: ‘Sufism and Surrealism allow us to see (...) the absence and the presence: the absence of men and the presence of mechanics, the absence of the heart and the presence of reason, the absence of nature and the presence of industry."**

-I am convinced that it was because of his fear of death that Iranian polymath Omar Khayyam wrote in his Rubbaiyat "This moment is your life.'"
+I am convinced that it was because of his fear of death that Iranian XI century polymath Omar Khayyam wrote in his Rubbaiyat "This moment is your life.'"

-*Human rights activist, filmmaker and author Amir Soltani in conversation with The Impermanence Platform, July 2020: https://www.youtube.com/watch?v=c8ynaiC-ZPc
+*Human rights activist, filmmaker and author Amir Soltani in conversation with The Impermanence Platform, Impermanence Platform Youtube Channel, July 2020

 **Adonis, Sufism and Surrealism, Introduction, page 26.